Lord Zoltan: Steel City Wrestling (1994–1996)

-In late-1994, Jugan joined Norm Connors' Steel City Wrestling based in Pittsburgh, Pennsylvania.
-On October 8, 1994, Jugan entered a one-night tournament in Connellsville, Pennsylvania to crown the inaugural SCW Junior Heavyweight Champion.
+In late-1994, Jugan joined Norm Connors' Steel City Wrestling based in Pittsburgh.
+On October 8, 1994, Jugan entered a one-night tournament in Connellsville, Pennsylvania, to crown the inaugural SCW Junior Heavyweight Champion.
 He defeated Chris Hamrick in the semi-finals and Scotty McKeaver in the finals to win the title.
 On December 17, 1994, Jugan and Boo Boo Henderson beat Buddah and T. Rantula in a tag team street fight match in Parkersburg, West Virginia.
 At the end of the year, Jugan was ranked #458 in Pro Wrestling Illustrated's annual PWI 500.

 That same year, Jugan promoted Deaf Wrestlefest, a fundraiser for the Western Pennsylvania School for the Deaf in Edgewood, Pennsylvania.
 His two sons, both hearing-impaired, were students the school.

-He and his wife were approached at a PTA meeting, as one of the parent's was aware Jugan was a pro wrestler, when the then newly appointed school superintendent was looking for new fundraising ideas.
+He and his wife were approached at a PTA meeting when the then newly appointed school superintendent was looking for new fundraising ideas.
 The event was performed specifically for a hearing-impaired audience with sign language being used to communicate promos and other information.
 Deaf Wrestlefest became an annual event for Steel City Wrestling, attracting a number of high-profile stars, until its close five years later.
 Jugan was an active participant in the first few events but gradually ceased wrestling to concentrate exclusively on promoting the event.
 Local Pennsylvania promoters allowed him to borrow their permits so that Jugan would be allowed to run the shows.

 Jugan spent the first half of 1995 feuding with T.C.
 Reynolds over his newly won title.
-He also wrestled Cactus Jack in a non-title match, which Jugan lost, in Weirton, West Virginia on April 7.
+He also wrestled Cactus Jack in a non-title match, which Jugan lost, in Weirton, West Virginia, on April 7.
 That spring, Jugan also began teaming with Psycho Mike as The Master Blasterz on the Ohio independent circuit.
 The team faced The Bushwhackers (Bushwacker Luke and Bushwacker Butch) at IWA's "Rumble in Trumbull '95" as well as The American Patriots (Preston Steele and T.C.
 Reynolds) at Deaf Wrestlefest 1995.
 Psycho Mike later counted Jugan among his top five favorite tag team partners of his career.

 Jugan's feud with Reynolds also spread to other promotions.
 On April 21, Jugan captured the United States Wrestling League Intercontinental Championship from Reynolds in Ellwood City, Pennsylvania.
-Four months later, the two met during a one-night tournament in New Castle, Pennsylvania for the SCW Pennsylvania State Junior Heavyweight Championship.
+Four months later, the two met during a one-night tournament in New Castle, Pennsylvania, for the SCW Pennsylvania State Junior Heavyweight Championship.
 They were both eliminated from the tournament when their match ended in a double-disqualification.